Shamsul Maidin

 Shamsul Maidin (born 16 April 1966) is a Singaporean association football referee.
 He first became a referee in 1996 and retired in 2007.

-AFC Director of Referees since 2016 Shamsul Maidin has contributed to the development of Asian Refereeing for over two decades as a match official, instructor and manager.
-Having represented Asia at the 2006 FIFA World Cup and the 2005 FIFA Confederations Cup, Shamsul Maidin was twice selected AFC Official of the Year in the mentioned consecutive years.
+Shamsul has been the AFC Director of Referees since 2016 where he has contributed to the development of Asian Refereeing for over two decades as a match official, instructor and manager.
+Having represented Asia at the 2006 FIFA World Cup and the 2005 FIFA Confederations Cup, Shamsul was twice selected as the AFC Official of the Year in the mentioned consecutive years.
 He has also won the S.League Referee of the Year award four times, in 1997, 1998, 1999 and 2001.

 Specialised in Human Resources studies, Shamsul is a former Football Association of Singapore (FAS) referee retired in 2007.
-Recognised for his experience as referee instructor and referee assessor at FIFA and AFC level, Shamsul was appointed as part of the instructors' team of the 2012 Olympic Games in London and the 2010 FIFA World Cup in South Africa.
-Other highlights of his career include the 2004, 2000 and 1996 AFC Asian Cup editions, as well as the 2003 and 2001 FIFA World Youth Championships.
-The Singaporean also became the only non-African match official at the 2006 African Cup of Nations and guided United Arab Emirates Football Association (UAEFA) referees as Technical Director from 2013 to 2015.
+Recognised for his experience as referee instructor and referee assessor at FIFA and AFC level, Shamsul was appointed as part of the instructors' team of the 2012 Summer Olympic Games in London and the 2010 FIFA World Cup in South Africa.
+Other highlights of his career include the 1996, 2000 and the 2004 AFC Asian Cup editions, as well as the 2003 and 2001 FIFA World Youth Championships.
+The Singaporean also became the only non-African match official at the 2006 African Cup of Nations and guided the United Arab Emirates Football Association (UAEFA) referees as their Technical Director from 2013 to 2015.

-He is currently leading the Referees Department of the Asian Football Confederation (AFC).
-Shamsul is the first Singaporean to be chosen as AFC's director of referees.
+Shamsul is currently leading the Referees Department of the Asian Football Confederation (AFC).
+He is the first Singaporean to be chosen as AFC's director of referees.
 Since January 2017, Shamsul is a member of the FIFA Referees Committee.
 Additionally, Shamsul is a member of the IFAB Technical Advisory Panel since 2016.

-Career

-International tournaments
+Refereeing career

+AFC Asian Cup

+Shamsul officiated in the 1996 AFC Asian Cup officiating the match between South Korea and Indonesia where South Korea won 4–2.
+In the 2000 AFC Asian Cup, he refereed the match between Japan and Uzbekistan where Japan massively won 8–1.
+He was also selected in the semi-finals match between China and Japan with Japan emerging as winners as they advanced to the final beating China 3–2.
+In the 2004 AFC Asian Cups, he took charge of the match between South Korea and Kuwait where the Koreans won the match 4–0.
+Shamsul was then selected to refereed in the quarter-finals between China and Iraq and in the semi-finals between Bahrain and Japan.

+African Cup of Nations

+Shamsul was also selected to referee at the 2006 African Cup of Nations in Egypt becoming the only non-African referee in the tournament.
+He refereed in two group stages match between Libya and Ivory Coast and the match between Tunisia and Guinea.

+FIFA World Youth Championship

-Shamsul has officiated in the 1996, 2000 and 2004 AFC Asian Cups, as well as the 2001 and 2003 FIFA World Youth Championship.
-He was also the only non-African referee at the 2006 African Cup of Nations.
+as well as the 2001 and 2003 FIFA World Youth Championship.